 Most colleges will cover at least part of that $25,000 with need-based financial aid.
 Plus, they might provide additional non-need-based financial aid.

-If not, you’d need to make up for the difference another way — such as by taking out private student loans or choosing a less expensive college.
+If your school doesn’t come through with the financial aid you need, you’ll need to make up the difference another way — like taking out private student loans or choosing a less expensive college.

 Non-need-based financial aid, like its need-based counterpart, is offered on both the federal and institutional level.
-The Office of Federal Student Aid provides the following types of non-need-based aid:
+Federal Student Aid (FSA), an office of the U.S. Department of Education, provides the following types of non-need-based aid:

-- Federal PLUS Loan: These loans go to parents or grad students.
+- Federal direct PLUS loan: These loans go to parents or grad students.
 Your credit history must be relatively clean to qualify.

 - Teacher Education Access for College and Higher Education (TEACH) Grant: To qualify for this grant, you must study teaching at a participating college.
 Plus, you have to agree to teach for at least four years in a high-need area.
-For the 2017-2018 school year, the maximum TEACH Grant was just over $3,700.
+For the 2019-2020 school year, the maximum TEACH Grant was $3,764.

 A financial aid office might include these loans in your financial aid package after it has exhausted need-based funding.
-Plus, it might award merit-based grants or scholarships based on your high school performance.
+Plus, it may award merit-based grants or scholarships based on your high school performance or community service.

 Some organizations even give scholarships for unusual reasons.
-For instance, you could win scholarship money for being left-handed, having red hair, or winning a duck-calling contest.
+For instance, you could win scholarship money for being a twin or winning the best DIY prom contest.

-Unlike need-based aid, non-need-based aid doesn’t look at your EFC.
+Unlike need-based aid, non-need-based aid doesn’t look at your EFC, or estimated family contribution.
 Instead, your eligibility is based on the difference between the school’s cost of attendance and the amount of financial aid you’ve received so far, whether it’s from the college itself or an outside organization.

 For example, let’s say your school’s cost of attendance is $20,000 per year, and you’ve received $15,000 in need-based financial aid.

 In this scenario, you could qualify for up to $5,000 in non-need-based aid.
-You’re not guaranteed to get $5,000 — or even anything — but you are eligible for these additional funds.
+Of course, you’re not guaranteed to get that $5,000 — or even anything — but you are eligible for these additional funds.

 To some extent, your financial aid package is out of your hands.
 Each college sets its own policies, and the financial aid offices will notify you of its decision.

-But there are important steps you can take to qualify for aid, whether it’s based on financial need.
+But there are important steps you can take to qualify for aid, whether it’s based on financial need or not.
 Here are the top six:

 - File the FAFSA as soon as possible.
 This application becomes available on Oct.
 1. Submit it early, as some aid is given out on a first-come, first-served basis.